Barbie: Bad influence concerns

 In July 1992, Mattel released Teen Talk Barbie, which spoke a number of phrases including "Will we ever have enough clothes?", "I love shopping!", and "Wanna have a pizza party?"
 Each doll was programmed to say four out of 270 possible phrases, so that no two given dolls were likely to be the same (the number of possible combinations is 270!/(266!4!) = 216,546,345).
 One of these 270 phrases was "Math class is tough!", which led to criticism from the American Association of University Women; about 1.5% of all the dolls sold said the phrase.
 The doll was often erroneously misattributed in the media as having said "Math is hard!"
 In October 1992, Mattel announced that Teen Talk Barbie would no longer say "Math class is tough!", and offered a swap to anyone who owned a doll that did.
 Also in October 1992, Mattel opened its production factory in Indonesia as the main factory of Barbie in the world.
-The factory are located at Jababeka Industrial Park in Cikarang.
+The factory is located at Jababeka Industrial Park in Cikarang.

 In 2002, Mattel introduced a line of pregnant Midge (and baby) dolls, but this Happy Family line was quickly pulled from the market due to complaints that she promoted teen pregnancy, though Midge was supposed to be a married adult.